kpmakwana/Enrollapp/README.md

-Student Enrolment App built using ReactJS, Used Redux to Store all data.
+Student Enrolment App built using ReactJS and data stored using Redux.